Cult of personality: Hungary

-The cult of Miklós Horthy, who became the head of state of the Kingdom of Hungary after the dissolution of Austria-Hungary and counter-revolutionary terror after World War I, was one of the first personality cults to be established in interwar Europe.
+The cult of Miklós Horthy, who became the head of state of the Kingdom of Hungary after the dissolution of Austria-Hungary and the counter-revolutionary terror after World War I, was one of the first personality cults to be established in interwar Europe.
 Horthy was presented as the only person capable of achieving the national goals and restoring the lost national glory.
-Horthy built the Hungarian national identity around Christianity, and in order to maintain his own cult, Horthy actively manipulated Christian symbols and concepts, namely resurrection, rebirth, salvation, the Passion of the Christ, selectness, the promised land, and references to the will of divine providence for justifying the Horthy's rule.
+Horthy built the Hungarian national identity around Christianity, and in order to maintain his own cult, Horthy actively manipulated Christian symbols and concepts, namely resurrection, rebirth, salvation, the Passion of the Christ, selectness, the promised land, and references to the will of divine providence for justifying Horthy's rule.